AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/manage-your-profile.md

 ---
 # Manage Your Profile {#manage-your-profile}

-In your My Profile page you can update your name, your account's language/locale/time zone, and also change your password.
+In your [!UICONTROL My Profile] page you can update your name, your account's language/locale/time zone, and also change your password.

 ## Account Details {#account-details}